 Even after Danny left, the powerful energy surrounding Charlie still remained, and he couldn't come near the sleeping boy.
 Until Charlie left him alone again.

 He shouted and pleaded for Charlie not to leave.
-But he couldn't hear his pleas.
+But Charlie couldn't hear his pleas.
 Nothing could break through that mysterious energy.

 He knew in his heart that it shouldn't have happened that way.
 Charlie was supposed to be his.
 They were meant to be together.
 He still hadn't pieced it all together, but he knew that for a fact.
 Charlie was his as he was Charlie's.